Admissions and Financial Aid

 All entering undergraduate students, whether freshmen or transfer students, enter Stanford with their majors undeclared.
 They are admitted to the University as a whole, rather than to a specific school or department.
 For students interested in undergraduate admission and study at Stanford, there are two very helpful sites: Stanford's Undergraduate Admissions page, with information about application procedures, financial aid, and the University; and the Handbook for Undergraduate Engineering Programs, with descriptions of all the majors, minors, and special programs in engineering for undergrads at Stanford.

-Applicants for the part-time graduate program for working professionals (HCP) program are considered quarterly.
+Only applicants for the part-time graduate program for working professionals (HCP) program are considered quarterly.
 Contact the Stanford Center for Professional Development (SCPD) course advisor for details.
+The deadline for admission to the HCP M.S. program for the winter quarter, 2015-2016, is October 6, 2015.
+For admission for the spring quarter, 2015-2016, or for the autumn quarter, 2016-2017, the deadline is December 1, 2015.

 - e-mail: email@example.com